On the Optimality of Pseudo-polynomial Algorithms for Integer Programming: Path-width parameterization: SETH bounds

-In other words, $P$ contains the indices of some rows: for each $r\in [m-1]$, alternating rows in the successor matching part (and thus the alternating rows in the predecessor matching part) of $A[I_r,J_r]$ belong to $P$ (refer to Fig.~\ref{fig:A} again).
-Then the entries of $b$ are defined as

-This completes the construction of the matrix $A$ and vector $b$ which together make up the required instance of \IP.

-{\bf Correctness.} Now we prove that $\psi$ is satisfiable if and only if there is a non-negative integer vector $x$ such that $Ax=b$.
-We start with some notations.
+Towards upper bounding the \pw\ of $A$, we start with some notations.
 We partition the set of columns of $A$ into $m$ parts $J_1,\ldots,J_m$ (we have already defined these sets) with one part per clause.
-For each $r\in [m]$, $J_r$ is the set of columns associated with $C_r$.
-We further divide $J_r$ into $c$ equal parts, one per variable set $X_{\ii}$.
+For each $r\in [m]$, $J_r$ is the set of columns associated with $Y_{C_r}$.
+We further divide $J_r$ into $c$ equal parts, one per variable set $Y_{C_r,\ii}$.
 These parts are